jomoeller/cme/README.md

     git clone https://github.com/jomoeller/cme.git /path/to/folder/

 or download it (click on "Code" > "Download ZIP") and unpack to a local folder /path/to/folder/.

+Then, install the required Python modules, as follows:

+    cd /path/to/folder/cme
+    pip install -r requirements.txt